MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/gettingstarted/provision-a-target-computer-wdk-8-1.md

 1. If Secure Boot is enabled on the target computer, disable it.
 For information about Unified Extensible Firmware Interface (UEFI) and Secure Boot, see [UEFI Firmware](/previous-versions/windows/it-pro/windows-8.1-and-8/hh824898(v=win.10)).

-1. If the target computer is a VM, it should be started in non-enhanced mode, for disabling VM enhanced mode configuration, see [share devices with you virtual machine](/virtualization/hyper-v-on-windows/user-guide/enhanced-session-mode)
+1. If the target computer is a VM, it should be started in non-enhanced mode, for disabling VM enhanced mode configuration, see [share devices with your virtual machine](/virtualization/hyper-v-on-windows/user-guide/enhanced-session-mode)

 1. If you will be deploying a test driver on the target machine, enable test signing from an elevated command with  **bcdedit /set testsigning on**